po5/memo/README.md

 profile-restore=copy-equal
 script-opts-append=memo-enabled=no
 ```
+This will apply to future writes, but will not retroactively delete files from history if you opened them before.
+Files can easily be manually removed from the history (by default at `~~/memo-history.log`).
+One entry per line.

 ## What sets this apart from other history scripts?
 Some scripts only write a history file without the ability to navigate it.